-Mariners select Georgia starting pitcher Emerson Hancock with sixth pick in MLB draft
+Getting to know Mariners first-round draft pick Emerson Hancock

 Weight: 215

-The skinny: In the spring of 2019, Hancock was the most dominant pitcher in college baseball.
+The skinny: In the spring of 2019, Hancock, who just turned 21, was the most dominant pitcher in college baseball.
 He dominated the SEC for the Bulldogs and most scouts and analysts believed he would be the first overall pick in the 2020 draft.
-However, a shaky start and some shoulder fatigue to the canceled 2020 college season put some doubts in the minds of scouts and organizations.
-He never had a chance to show he was healthy and could return to his 2019 level.

-Hancock, who turned 21 on May 31, completed his abbreviated junior season at the University of Georgia with a team-best 34 strikeouts to just three walks, going 2-0 with a 2.75 ERA over four starts.
-Hancock won myriad awards and was named to several postseason teams, including the CoSIDA Academic All-District Team, which recognizes the nation’s top student-athletes for their combined performances on the field and in school, and will be on the national ballot for Academic All-America consideration, which will be announced Thursday.
-Hancock cemented himself as a dominant force in 2019 as a sophomore when he went 8-3 with a 1.99 ERA, which ranked eighth-best in Georgia history.
-Over 90.1 innings, Hancock struck out 97 and issued only 18 walks, as opposing hitters batted just .185.
-He allowed no more than one run in nine of his 14 starts as a sophomore, including four games in which he did not allow a run.
-As a freshman in 2018, Hancock threw 77.2 innings and struck out 75, holding opponents to a .242 batting average over 15 starts.
-For his Georgia career, Hancock went 16-7 with a 3.47 ERA and 206 strikeouts over 33 starts.
+A minor lat strain did keep him out for two weeks.
+He still made a total of 14 starts, posting an 8-3 record with a 1.99 ERA, which was the eighth-best ERA in school history.
+He threw a total of 90 1/3 innings and struck out 97 batters with just 18 walks.
+Opponents batted just .185 against him.
+In 14 starts, he allowed one run or fewer nine times.

+His stock took an unexpected fall with a “shaky” start to the shortened 2020 season.
+In four outings he went 2-0 with a 2.75 ERA, including 34 strikeouts and just three walks in 24 innings.
+But his first outing of the year, he allowed six runs on nine hits to Richmond in four innings.
+In his third outing against Georgia Tech, he gave up four runs on eight hits in 5 2/3 innings but did strike out 10 batters.
+In his other two starts against Santa Clara and UMass, he threw a combined 14 1/3 shutout innings with 20 strikeouts.

+Over three seasons at Georgia, Hancock pitched 192 innings and struck out 206 with just 55 walks.
+He fits the “Control the zone” philosophy the Mariners preach.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.